 |Arthur L. Sanders, AIA||Kermit Thompson, FAIA||Gregory H. Van Deusen, PE|

 The Connecticut Architecture Foundation will raise public awareness of, and expectations for, architecture and the built environment.
 It will accomplish these goals through the funding of people and programs in education, scholarship, mentorship or research.

-The Foundation was established in 1978 by the CSA/AIA (now AIA Connecticut) as an independent organization to raise and distribute funds for these purposes.
+The Foundation was established in 1978 by the Connecticut Society of architects (now AIA Connecticut) as an independent organization to raise and distribute funds for these purposes.
 It is guided by a volunteer Board of Directors composed of architects and allied professionals.
-The Connecticut Architecture Foundation does not initiate or operate programs.
-It realizes its goals by financially assisting in those creative endeavors it recognizes as consistent with its objectives.
-The Foundation is supported by gifts from individuals, corporations, public and private institutions and agencies committed to a physical environment of enduring quality and distinction.
+A primary focus has been educational scholarships.
+For over 40 years, the Connecticut Architecture Foundation has been providing worthy students pursuing an architectural degree.

 The Connecticut Architecture Foundation Scholarship offers an annual program granting scholarships to students pursuing degrees in an Architectural Program leading to a B-Arch or M-Arch degree at a Connecticut accredited university or are Connecticut residents pursuing a degree at other accredited universities.

 The Foundation has awarded over $500,000 in scholarships since 1986.

 In 2019, eight deserving students received a $5,000 scholarship from one of three Scholarship Funds – The Charles DuBose Memorial Scholarship, The Suzanne Sheng Memorial Scholarship, or the Connecticut Architecture Foundation Scholarship.

 For more information please go to: Connecticut Architecture Foundation Scholarships